Nature Journal

 Habitat:

-Summer habitat (in Alaska & Northern Canada): Willow and birch thickets, scrubby conifers.
+Summer habitat (Alaska & Northern Canada): Willow and birch thickets, scrubby conifers.
 Often found near the treeline.

 Diet: In winter, grass seeds and weed seeds such as goldenrod, aster, and crabgrass.
 In summer, primarily insects.